 The wrapper to Dombey & Son [click on thumbnail to enlarge image.]

 Your comment that wrappers invited readers to speculate on future events reminds me of CD's comments to Foster (6 September 1846) that the wrapper to Dombey & Son perhaps had "a little too much in it.”
 In other words, he felt that wrappers might reveal too much, thus endangering the mystery of what happens next, which was so important to keeping his readers hooked and willing to shell out their shilling for the next number.
 This particular wrapper shows how much of the plot and characters CD had already sketched out, but on the other hand too much specificity might discourage flexibility and inhibit CD's famed (and in my opinion desirable) tendency to head off in any direction his imagination might lead him.
-In any case was the overly specific wrapper for Dombey & Son the reason for the overly vague (in my opinion) wrapper to his next novel, David Copperfield?
+In any case, was the overly specific wrapper for Dombey & Son the reason for the overly vague (in my opinion) wrapper to his next novel, David Copperfield?
 Or was it related to its autobiographical nature where he revisits (reluctantly?) his painful past?
 We will never know, but wrappers clearly exploited an important aspect of the reading experience, namely anticipation.
-There is one interesting exception, the 1846 edition of Oliver Twist, a reissue in ten separate monthly parts of the original serialisation in Bentley’s Miscellany, 1837-39.
+There is one interesting exception, the 1846 edition of Oliver Twist, a reissue in ten separate monthly parts of the original serialisation in Bentley’s Miscellany, February 1837 through April 1839.
 Its wrapper, designed by Cruikshank, includes several rectangular vignettes of his original illustrations (some reworked) and a few new ones.
 Here satisfaction replaces anticipation, as readers identified scenes and characters made famous eight years earlier.
 A rare case, then, of a wrapper functioning retrospectively rather than prospectively.

 Related Material